 - Transport as described

-- Transfer to and from your hotel
+- Transfer to and from your accommodation

 - Machu Picchu entrance fee.
 Wayna Picchu and Mount Machu Picchu fee is not included.
 If you want to visit one of these peaks, we need to know this far in advance.